 The PE and Sport Premium funding is granted to the school for the purpose of providing additional physical education and activities for all students at the school.
-Amounts were expended on funding pupils' participation in sports clubs.
+Amounts were expended on funding pupils' participation in sports clubs and improving sports equipment.